Table of Contents

 The antithyroid drugs should be avoided during pregnancy (cause aplasia cutis) as there are increased risks of teratogenicity.
 But if used, propylthiouracil is preferred as it is extensively protein bound.
 Propylthiouracil is also preferred during breastfeeding.

 Iodide blocks the secretion of thyroid hormones by inhibiting the release of T3 and T4 from thyroglobulin.
 It is used for short term treatment only and usually preoperatively, before thyroid surgery.
 It decreases gland size and vascularity.
 It cannot be used for the long term because the thyroid gland escapes from its effects after 2 weeks.

 Radioactive Iodine I131actively accumulates within the thyroid gland and causes cell destruction and permanent cure.
 The radioactive iodine is contraindicated during pregnancy as radiations are harmful to the fetus.

-The non-specific beta blockers (propranolol) block the peripheral conversion of T4 to T3.
-It may be used in the short term to control the symptoms, but they do not affect the thyroid hormone production.
-It relieves tachycardia, palpitations, tremors, sweating and anxiety.
+The non-specific beta-blockers (propranolol) block the peripheral conversion of T4 to T3.
+It may be used in the short term to control the symptoms, but they do not affect thyroid hormone production.
+It relieves tachycardia, palpitations, tremors, sweating, and anxiety.
 It is the initial treatment of choice for the thyroid storm.